The following patent was granted by

 4. Visitor-Visa Process

-"Initialization At Port of Entry", block 20 in FIG. 2.
+starts with the "Initialization At Port of Entry", block 20

 This initial step (i.e. visitor registration) in the